jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-18.md

 PSALM shall, in the performance of its functions and for the attainment of its objectives, have the following powers:
-(a) To formulate and implement a program for the sale and Privatization of the NPC assets and IPP contracts and the management and liquidation of Stranded Debts and Stranded Contract Costs of NPC, such liquidation to be completed within the term of existence of the PSALM;
+(a) To formulate and implement a program for the sale and Privatization of the NAPOCOR assets and IPP contracts and the management and liquidation of Stranded Debts and Stranded Contract Costs of NAPOCOR, such liquidation to be completed within the term of existence of the PSALM;
-(b) To take title to and possession of, administer and conserve the assets transferred to it, including the execution of bilateral contracts to sell power from undisposed assets and contracts transferred by NPC;
+(b) To take title to and possession of, administer and conserve the assets transferred to it, including the execution of bilateral contracts to sell power from undisposed assets and contracts transferred by NAPOCOR;
 (c) To sell or dispose the transferred assets at such price and under such terms and conditions as it may deem necessary or proper, subject to applicable laws, rules and regulations;
-(d) To take title to and possession of, and assume all rights and obligations of NPC under IPP contracts, and to appoint, after public bidding in a transparent and open manner, qualified independent entities who shall act as IPP Administrators in accordance with the Act;
+(d) To take title to and possession of, and assume all rights and obligations of NAPOCOR under IPP contracts, and to appoint, after public bidding in a transparent and open manner, qualified independent entities who shall act as IPP Administrators in accordance with the Act;
-(e) To calculate the amount of the Stranded Debts and Stranded Contract Costs of NPC which shall form part of the basis of the ERC in the determination of the Universal Charge;
+(e) To calculate the amount of the Stranded Debts and Stranded Contract Costs of NAPOCOR which shall form part of the basis of the ERC in the determination of the Universal Charge;
-(f) To liquidate Stranded Contract Costs of NPC utilizing proceeds from appropriations, sales and other property contributed to it, including the proceeds from the Universal Charge;
+(f) To liquidate Stranded Contract Costs of NAPOCOR utilizing proceeds from appropriations, sales and other property contributed to it, including the proceeds from the Universal Charge;
 (g) To adopt rules and regulations as may be necessary or proper for the